softlab-unimore/AE4ND/README.md

 ## How to Use

-Inside the *model* folder, there are the models already implemented and tested in fixed use case
+Inside the *models* folder, there are the models already implemented and tested in fixed use case

 - One Threshold
 - Setup Clustering